Since 1985, Woods & Woods has fought for disabled clients. Our PTSD veterans disability benefits lawyers only charge if we win your VA claim.

 PTSD VA Disability Benefits Denials

 The Veterans Administration makes lots of mistakes and unjustly denies many veterans their PTSD VA disability benefits.
-If you were recently denied your PTSD VA disability benefits you may be able to appeal that decision.
+If you were recently denied you may be able to file a PTSD VA disability benefits appeal.
 Veterans that were denied PTSD benefits have one year to appeal the VA’s decision from the date the denial was made.

 If you have waited longer than one year to appeal, you can re-submit an initial application and open a new claim.
 You will have to go through the initial application process again but at least you have a second shot at obtaining PTSD benefits.